rolczynski/Explainable-Sentiment-Analysis/article/article.md

 <br>

 #### Verification of Explanation Correctness

+The explanations are useful if they are correct.
-Forming the basic pattern recognizer, we have made severe assumptions so we should be careful about interpreting explanations literally.
+To form the basic pattern recognizer, we have made several assumptions (prior beliefs), so we should be careful about interpreting explanations too literally.
-Even if attention values have thought-provoking properties, for instance, they encode rich linguistic relations [here], there is no proven chain of causation.
+Even if attention values have thought-provoking properties, for example, they encode rich linguistic relations [here], there is no proven chain of causation.
-There are many articles that manifest various concerns why drawing conclusions about model reasoning directly from attentions might be misleading [here].
+There are a lot of articles that reveal various concerns why drawing conclusions about model reasoning directly from attentions might be misleading [here].
-Even if patters seem to be reasonable, the critical thinking is a key.
+Even if patters seem to be reasonable, the critical thinking is the key.
-We need the quantitative analysis to truly measure how correct explanations are.
+We need the quantitative analysis to truly measure how correct the explanations are.
-Like the training, the evaluation of a pattern recognizer is tough due to the fact that true patterns are unknown.
+Unfortunately, like the training, the evaluation of a pattern recognizer is tough due to the fact that the true patterns are unknown.
-In consequence, we are forced to use proxies that validate only selected properties of predicted explanations.
+As a result, we are forced to validate only selected properties of predicted explanations.
+Keeping this article concise, we cover solely two tests but there are much more to do to assess reliability of explanations.

 <br>